 Adopting a new technology, whether cloud computing, using new software, or simply buying a new device always raises questions about security and safety.
-We often get asked ‘how safe is using a remote desktop?’ with the common thread of thought that company files and data stored anywhere other than on office servers may pose a large risk to security.
+We often get asked ‘how safe is using a remote desktop?’ - many businesses worry that storing company files and data anywhere other than on office servers may pose a large risk to security.

 So, in an aim to understand safety of using remote desktops, or cloud computing, we’ve looked at the risks of using a local server and the benefits remote desktops have to offer.

 The biggest risk with any online activity is the potential for hacking or malicious entry - and this is what most businesses are concerned about.
 But there are plenty of ways to mitigate this risk:

 - Use Two-Factor Authentication to ensure that whoever is trying to access your systems is the person you're expecting (we recommend 2FA to everyone, no matter what systems you're using)

 - Restrict access to your remote desktop through a VPN - Virtual Private Network - rather than having it available on the public internet.

 - Restrict your remote services to internal IP addresses (if this is suitable)

 - Add Network Level Authentication, which requires that devices connecting to the remote desktop are using the right software, using up to date operating systems, and have the right security measures in place.